 Vacuuming and Mulching

-When in vacuum/mulching mode, the Makita XBU04 is designed to pull up leaves without disturbing stone and rock settings in your plant beds, putting a higher priority on CFM than airspeed.
-Additionally, the mulcher blade reduces leaves down to a 10:1 ratio, depositing the bits into the 1.4-bushel bag.
+When in vacuum/mulching mode, the Makita XBU04 is designed to pull up leaves without disturbing stone and rock in your plant beds, putting a higher priority on CFM than airspeed.
+Additionally, the mulching impeller reduces leaves down to a 10:1 ratio, depositing the bits into the 1.4-bushel bag.

 We had no concern about this blower’s ability to bag and mulch broad leaves to its claimed 1/10 volume.
 But what about smaller oak leaves?

 With plenty of oaks around, those little leaves can be the bane of a beautiful lawn’s existence.
 They tend to get trapped in the grass and add acid as they break down.